miklevin/MikeLev.in/_posts/2023-05-05-the-time-i-learned-i-was-a-yankee-doodle-dandy.md

 gentleman spy.
 But the Brits do have Rowan Atkinson's Johnny English, so maybe it's not so much a cultural thing as a universal personality type thing.

-The contrast between the two types is a classic one.
-It's the classic Yankee Doodle Dandy embracing his own buffoonery of which he's accused and fully owning it&151;even as far as singing it about himself.
+The contrast between the two types is classic.
+It's the uncouth Yankee Doodle Dandy embracing his own buffoonery of which he's accused and fully owning it&#151;even as far as singing it about himself.
 When it works, it can be one of the most confounding personality types on the playing field, full of non-traditional and unexpected moves.
 A real wildcard.
 Anti-patterns that work.
 How terrifying is that?
 Naturally, they're disliked automatically by their opposite.